leanspace/terraform-provider-leanspace/README.md

 - access policies: it has one `leanspace_access_policies` resource, with two statements, one containing a global (`*`) action and one with specific actions.
 - members: it has three `leanspace_members` resources, created recursively.
 - service accounts: it has three `leanspace_service_accounts` resources, created recursively.
+- teams: it has one `leanspace_teams` resource, created with the given members and policies.

 Finally there is the `imports` folder containing sample resources for each resource to test the import.